 ClearVPN is the most user- and beginner- friendly VPN out there — all thanks to having one-click shortcuts for everything you need to do.
 Unlock Netflix streaming in the US?
 Click!
 Change your IP?
 Click!
 Protect your Mac from malware?
 Just click once and it’s done.

-Servers worldwide.
-ClearVPN’s servers are available from a variety of countries in North America, Asia, and Europe (especially Eastern Europe, which most VPNs miss).
+- Servers worldwide.
+Rely on ClearVPN’s servers located across a variety of countries in North America, Asia, and Europe (especially Eastern Europe, which most VPNs miss).

 Security: NordVPN for Mac